-With OnlyFans reporting a 75% increase in sign-ups since early March, it’s a platform you may have heard about.
-However, concerns have been raised about the dark side of OnlyFans, and that underage young people are using this platform to sell sexually explicit content of themselves for money.
+With OnlyFans reporting a 75% increase in sign-ups since early March 2020, it’s a platform you may have heard about.
+However, concerns have been raised about the dark side of OnlyFans, being that underage young people are using this platform to sell sexually explicit content of themselves for money.

 According to the OnlyFans policy, users must be 18 years or older.